zampat/neteye4/monitoring/business-services/README.md

 This section provides enhancements for the business services module, providing:
 - plugin scripts
 - service templates
+- virtual python envirionment for running the check.
+Consider creating your own virtual environment instead.

 ADVICE: This section is considered "work in progress"